nasa/fprime/Svc/Deframer/docs/sdd.md

    In this configuration, `Deframer` polls the driver for buffers on its `schedIn` cycle.
    No buffer allocation occurs when polling.
-   The polling uses a 1024-byte buffer owned by `Deframer`.
+   _FB_ is a 1024-byte buffer owned by `Deframer`.

 2. **Push:** This configuration works with an active byte stream driver.
    In this configuration the driver pushes buffers to the Deframer.
-   The Deframer takes ownership of each buffer _F_ that it receives.
+   The Deframer takes ownership of each buffer _FB_ that it receives.
-   It deallocates _F_ when it is finished processing the data in _F_.
+   It deallocates _FB_ when it is finished processing the data in _FB_.

 ## 2. Assumptions